untitled (our misunderstanding of time, of ourselves)

 Image courtesy of the artist.

-Time is of the essence for Betehelm Makonnen.
+Time is of the essence for Betelhem Makonnen.

 A rainy January morning finds her busy in her studio at work on Rock Standard Time (RST), her upcoming solo exhibition at Big Medium.
 Makonnen is the 2019 recipient of the Tito’s Prize, a $15,000 award funded by Tito’s Handmade Vodka, the Austin liquor company.
 In addition to the unrestricted cash gift given to a visual artist, the Tito’s Prize, started in 2017, includes a solo exhibition at Big Medium.